 Technical Writer (Consultant) Orlando, FL

 Developing and editing content for NASA reports and other publications.
-I also support business development/proposal writing for The Tauri Group.
+I also support business development/proposal writing for Bryce Space and Technology as needed.

 Zero Point Frontiers Corporation (ZPFC) Orlando, FL

 December 2013 – August 2019

 As a communications consultant, I support technical, marketing, internet, and internal communications for ZPFC’s diverse lines of work.
 While currently focused on space, ZPFC eventually plans to expand into energy, nanotechnology, robotics, and biotechnology.